Mustapha Olagunju: Huddersfield Town

+Ebbsfleet United

+On 2 September 2024, Olagunju returned to National League club Ebbsfleet United on a permanent contract.
+On 3 November 2024, he joined National League South side Hemel Hempstead Town on loan to aid the club during an injury crisis.
+He was praised by new Ebbsfleet manager Josh Wright in January 2025.
+Ebbsfleet were relegated with seven games left to play of the 2024–25 season.

 Style of play

-Olagunju is an aggressive centre-back who plays on the front-foot and is comfortable in possession.
+Olagunju is an aggressive centre-back who plays on the front foot and is comfortable in possession.

 Personal life

 Born in England, Olagunju is of Nigerian descent.